sy-permana/nextjs-personal-cv/PLANNING.md

 - **Shadcn UI components** for consistency and accessibility
 - **OKLCH color space** for better color accuracy and future-proofing
-- **TweakCN Navy theme** for automated setup and professional aesthetics
+- **Custom OKLCH theme** with improved color palette and professional aesthetics
 - **Geist typography** for modern, readable text rendering

 ### Success Definition